nael8r/How-To-Write-An-LLVM-Register-Allocator/HowToWriteAnLLVMRegisterAllocator.rst

    	// do something
    }

-Other irregularity is pre-coloring, which consist in some physical registers of the architecture that are reserved for some operations like parameter passing, return values and others.
-One way to handle such registers is using the ``LiveRegMatrix`` class, which provides mechanisms to check if some physical register is reserved when you check for a interference, if it is reserved, the kind of interference returned will be ``IK_RegUnit``.
-Other way is to call the ``freezeReservedRegs`` method of the ``MachineRegisterInfo`` class before the register allocation, this method will make the reserved physical register unaccessible during register allocation.
+Another irregularity is pre-coloring, which consists of some physical registers of the architecture that are reserved for some operations like parameter passing, return values and others.
+One way to handle such registers by using the ``LiveRegMatrix`` class, which provides mechanisms to check if some physical register is reserved when you check for an interference, if it is reserved, the kind of interference returned will be ``IK_RegUnit``.
+Another way is to call the ``freezeReservedRegs`` method of the ``MachineRegisterInfo`` class before the register allocation, this method will make the reserved physical register unaccessible during register allocation.

 Interference Graph
 ------------------

-Some register allocators uses the graph coloring approach, to do this they need a structure called Interference Graph, usually the nodes of such graphs are variables and each edge represents a interference between two or more variables, i.e., two or more variables which live the same time.
-To build a interference graph you'll need to do the following steps:
+Some register allocators uses the graph coloring approach, to do this they need a structure called Interference Graph, usually the nodes of such graphs are variables and each edge represents an interference between two or more variables, i.e., two or more variables which live the same time.
+To build an interference graph you'll need to do the following steps:

 * Add a node for each register unit and pre-color it.
 * Add a node for each virtual register.
-* Check for interferences between an virtual register and the others virtual registers, also between an virtual register and register units, if a interference exists, add an edge.
+* Check for interferences between a virtual register and "the other virtual registers, also between a virtual register and register units, if an interference exists, add an edge.
 This interference can be checked through the ``overlaps`` method of the ``LiveInterval`` class.

 This approach is to use the classical representation of the interference graph, LLVM provides a class named ``LiveRegMatrix`` that already performs a similar function.
 The difference is that this structure will check for interferences on-the-fly between a virtual register and the virtual registers assigned to some physical register.
 The ``LiveRegMatrix`` has four types of interferences (see the `LiveRegMatrix source <http://www.llvm.org/doxygen/LiveRegMatrix_8cpp_source.html>`_ for reference).

-To check the interference between a virtual register ``VirtReg`` and some physical register ``PhysReg``, you can use an instance of the ``LiveRegMatrix`` named ``Matrix`` and also the ``AllocationOrder`` class, which provides a order of available physical registers that best fit for some virtual register.
+To check the interference between a virtual register ``VirtReg`` and some physical register ``PhysReg``, you can use an instance of the ``LiveRegMatrix`` named ``Matrix`` and also the ``AllocationOrder`` class, which provides an order of available physical registers that best fit for some virtual register.
 The arguments passed to the ``AllocationOrder`` constructor are an integer identifier of the virtual register, an instance of the ``VirtRegMap`` class and an instance of the ``RegisterClassInfo``.

 .. code-block:: c++

    AllocationOrder Order(VirtReg->reg, *VRM, RegClassInfo);
    while (unsigned PhysReg = Order.next()) {
     // Check for interference in PhysReg